Benny Morris: 1948 and After

 1948 and After: Israel and the Palestinians (1990) is a collection of essays dedicated to the Palestinian exodus of 1948 and subsequent events.
 It analyses Mapai and Mapam policy during the exodus, the IDF report of July 1948 on its causes, Yosef Weitz's involvement in the events, and some cases of expulsions that occurred in the fifties.

 The Birth of the Palestinian Refugee Problem Revisited

-Published in 2004, the book documents new archival material revealed during 25 years since Morris' earlier work.
+Published in 2004, the book documents new archival material revealed during 25 years since Morris's earlier work.
 His work considers what happens in urban communities, such as Jerusalem, Jaffa and Haifa.

 1948: A History of the First Arab–Israeli War

 Morris demolishes misconceptions and provides a detailed account of the war between various factions that year that caused the creation of the modern state of Israel.
-The book has been described as "the most definitive study of the first Arab-Israeli war."
+The book has been described as "the most definitive study of the first Arab–Israeli war."